 Making Telemedicine Work for Your Practice

-Telemedicine services can address a number of patient needs, from acute care to primary care, while reducing time constraints.
-Studies suggest that telemedicine visits may be as effective as in-person consultation,2-3 and patients report high satisfaction with the quality of the communication with their clinician and their perceived time saved.4-5
+Adopting telemedicine as a practice modality allows clinicians to expand the scope of their practices without having to relocate or incur high operating costs.
+Studies suggest that telemedicine visits may be as effective as in-person consultation,7,8 and patients report high satisfaction with the quality of the communication with their clinician and their perceived time and money saved.5,9,10

-In the following video, IFM Certified Practitioner Cynthia Worden, DO, discusses her practice model and the advantages of telemedicine, for both patient and clinician.
+In the following video, Cynthia Worden, DO, discusses her practice model and the advantages of telemedicine, for both patient and clinician.

 Creating an Effective Telemedicine Practice

 Functional medicine stresses the importance of a strong patient-practitioner relationship, which can facilitate the transition to telemedicine.
 Many touchpoints of the diagnostic workup and medical interview can be done virtually, including filling out the functional medicine timeline and matrix.
 Follow-up appointments can be useful to track the progress of a lifestyle or dietary change and do not require much additional time when employed through telemedicine.
 Clinicians have many options for conducting virtual appointments through video or phone calls, secure messaging via patient portals, and remote patient monitoring.
-Before adding telemedicine to your practice, here are a few key questions to consider:
+If you haven’t yet added telemedicine to your practice, here are a few key questions to consider:

 Is the software I’m using compliant?